 CONNECTICUT GEOLOGICAL SURVEY COLLECTIONS

-Catalog, featured publications, and geologic applications.
+Many publications are listed in a traditional catalog; others include geologic applications, maps, and digital data.
 Published materials are available, at the Connecticut State Library, or for purchase at the DEEP Store.
-Out-of-Print documents may be accessible by contacting the Connecticut State Geologist.
+Geologic applications and digital data are available as free downloads.
+Out-of-Print materials may be accessible by contacting the Connecticut Geological Survey.

 The Legacy Collections include a comprehensive assemblage of Connecticut Survey documents, including geologic maps and reports, historic correspondence, unpublished field manuscripts, scientific specimens, geoscience data, publication originals, and Open File documents.